jampress-io/cms/wp-content/plugins/ninja-forms/readme.txt

 == Upgrade Notice ==

-= 3.5.1 (17 February 2021) =
+= 3.5.4 (21 April 2021) =

 *Changes:*

-* Repeatable Fieldsets have arrived!
-For a quick look at how to get those setup, check out our [new documenation](https://ninjaforms.com/docs/field-types/#repeater) for them.
+* The Date Field is now the Date/Time Field.
+This field now allows for Date, Time, and Date & Time selection.

 *Bugs:*

-* Our block editor code should now only load on pages where it is actually needed, leading to less page load time in the admin dashboard.
+* Fixed a bug that caused ReCaptcha fields to fail if more than one appeared on the page.
-* Resolved an issue that was always causing required checkbox list fields to throw a required error on submission.
+* Fixed a conflict with iThemes that was causing a fatal error.
-* The Ninja Forms block should now properly display the form in the page editor if WordPress has been installed in a subdirectory.
-* Cleaned up a few notices and warnings that were displaying on sites running PHP 8.

 == Changelog ==

+= 3.5.4 (21 April 2021) =

+*Changes:*

+* The Date Field is now the Date/Time Field.
+This field now allows for Date, Time, and Date & Time selection.

+*Bugs:*

+* Fixed a bug that caused ReCaptcha fields to fail if more than one appeared on the page.
+* Fixed a conflict with iThemes that was causing a fatal error.

+= 3.5.3 (1 April 2021) =

+*Changes:*

+* Final deprecation phase of Ninja Forms 2.9x codebase.

+= 3.5.2 (24 March 2021) =

+*Changes:*

+* Removed some legacy settings that were no longer required for new installs.

+*Bugs:*

+* Resolved an issue that was causing errors when Array values were used in API requests.
+* The Ninja Forms block should now fill the entire width of the block editor.
+* Fixed an error that was causing a depreciated method warning when using the classic editor.
+* Forms should now display again in Internet Explorer 11.
+* Resolved an issue that was causing the Ninja Forms dashboard to crash if there was an issue with wp_cron.
+* Fixed some PHP warnings related to our checkbox list field.

 = 3.5.1 (17 February 2021) =